Jim-Fan/lambda/README.md

 Rudimentary evaluation has been attempted, of which the behaviour is incomplete, and may even lead to unexpected non-termination during pretty-printing.
-See <i>limitations</i> section below.
+See <i>Limitations</i> section below.

 Signal handling and readline have once been incorporated.
-Correct behaviour could not be trivially achieved, so removed.
+Correct behaviour could not be trivially achieved, thus the code has been removed.

 Example
 -------